-The purchase of assets and the receipt of related grants can cause major movements in the cash flow of an entity.
-For this reason and in order to show the gross investment in assets, such movements are disclosed as separate items in the statement of cash flows..
+28 The purchase of assets and the receipt of related grants can cause major movements in the cash flow of an entity.
+For this reason and in order to show the gross investment in assets, such movements are often disclosed as separate items in the statement of cash flows regardless of whether or not the grant is deducted from the related asset for presentation purposes in the balance sheet.